 Automating SSH Key Rotation on Hetzner Servers

 Security audit said we should rotate SSH keys regularly.
-Checked when we last rotated keys on our Hetzner servers.
+I checked when we last rotated keys on our Hetzner servers.
 Answer: never.
-The same SSH key has been there for 18 months.
+Same key, 18 months.
+Not great.

-Wrote a script to automate key rotation.
-Now we can rotate all SSH keys across 8 servers in 5 minutes instead of manually SSH-ing into each one.
+So I wrote a script.
+Now we rotate all SSH keys across 8 servers in about 5 minutes instead of SSH-ing into each one by hand.

 The manual process